-The breed began over 2,000 years ago and the dog has since been used to guard, to drove and to support the military.
-Immerse the Rottweiler 'cross' in love and affection and you will make a loyal friend, but treat her with meanness and anger and you will rear a monster.
+The Rottweiler ancestors marched with Romans.
+They were used to drive the cattle.
+This breed has since been used to guard and to support the military and police.
+Immerse the Rottweiler cross in love and affection and you will make a loyal friend.

 Roman armies, it is said, employed the use of pre-Rottweiler dogs in their marches across Europe.
 The dogs were used to herd cattle behind the advancing Aquila in order for the armies to have a plentiful and immediate supply of food and not be reliant on local produce.